 - 1. Must be a full-time student - 2.
 Must not have a college degree but must have a high school diploma or equivalent - 3.
-Must have an overall 2.5 or higher GPA on all college work - 4.
+Must maintain an overall 2.5 or higher GPA on all college work.
+Student with an ACT score of 27 or higher must maintain a 3.0 overall GPA - 4.
 Must not have attended more than three full-time semesters - 5.
 Must successfully complete at least twelve hours for each semester the scholarship was received